CompuNanoLab/PlasmaPhysicsLab/smilei_guide.md

 ## Install on Linux

 ### General dependencies
-First, install on your laptop using a package manager the following fundamental software (dependencies) necessary to compile and run Smilei:
+First, install on your laptop using a package manager the following fundamental software (dependencies) necessary to compile and run Smilei.
+With the same steps, you are also installing Python which will allow you to run Python scripts (.py) and jupyter notebooks.

 For **Debian-based (Ubuntu) OS**:
 ```